Section 3 Masters Degree Requirements

 PSTAT 120ABC are not eligible to be counted as electives towards the MA degree, but they are essential background for almost all of our other courses.

 Linear and multiple regression, analysis of residuals, transformations, variable and model selection including stepwise regression, and analysis of covariance.
-The course will stress the use of computer packages to solve real-world problems.
+The course will stress the use of computer packages to solve real-world problems.127 Advanced Regression

 Prerequisite: 126

 Exponential family and generalized linear models including logistic and Poisson regression, nonparametric regression, including kernel, spline and local polynomials, and generalized additive models.
 Other topics as time allows: regularization, neural networks, and support vector machines.
-Emphasis will be on concepts and practical applications.
+Emphasis will be on concepts and practical applications.105 Nonparametric Statistics

 Basic statistical methods that derive from empirical probability functions.
 Goodness of fit tests: Chi-squared, Kolmogorov-Smirnov, and related tests Density estimation via histograms and kernels.
 Kernel estimation techniques in nonparametric regression.
-Simulation and bootstrap techniques
+Simulation and bootstrap techniques115 Bayesian Data Analysis

 Prerequisite: 126

 An introduction to the Bayesian approach to statistical inference, its theoretical foundations and comparison to classical methods.
 Topics include parameter estimation, testing, prediction and computational methods (Markov Chain Monte Carlo simulation).
 Emphasis on concepts, methods and data analysis.
-Extensive use of the R programming language and examples from the social, biological and physical sciences to illustrate concepts.
+Extensive use of the R programming language and examples from the social, biological and physical sciences to illustrate concepts.123 Sampling Techniques

 An elementary development of the statistical methods used to design and analyze sample surveys.
 Basic ideas: estimates, bias, variance, sampling and nonsampling errors; simple random sampling with and without replacement; ratio and regression estimates; stratified sampling; systematic sampling; cluster sampling; sampling with unequal probabilities, multistage sampling.
-Examples from various fields will be discussed to illustrate the concepts including sampling of biological populations, opinion polls, etc.
+Examples from various fields will be discussed to illustrate the concepts including sampling of biological populations, opinion polls, etc.160 A,B Stochastic Processes

 Discrete probability models.
 Review of discrete and continuous probability.
 Conditional expectations.
 Simulation techniques for random variables.
 Discrete time stochastic processes: random walks and Markov chains with applications to Monte Carlo simulation and mathematical finance.
 Introduction to Poisson process.

 Continuous models.
 Continuous time stochastic processes: Poisson process, Markov chains, Renewal process, Brownian motion, including simulation of these processes.
-Applications to Black-Scholes model, insurance and ruin problems and related topics.
+Applications to Black-Scholes model, insurance and ruin problems and related topics.175 Survival Analysis

 Prerequisite: 126